With S3 Browser, you can reliably

 download

 your files to and from Amazon S3.
-S3 Browser supports data integrity features to guarantee that
+S3 Browser supports data integrity features to ensure that

 To enable data integrity checking for uploads: